Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Schewels Mattress

-• If you run warm, use breathable sheets and a thin protector; thick toppers can cancel the cooling cues of the cover.
+• If you sleep hot, use breathable sheets and a thin protector; thick toppers can reduce cooling benefits.

-• If you sit on the edge daily, favor the hybrid or add a supportive bed frame/center support to reduce edge fatigue.
+• If you sit on the edge daily, the hybrid usually holds up better over time.

-• For side sleepers on medium foam, use a slightly higher-loft pillow to keep the neck level as the shoulder settles.
+• For side sleeping on medium foam, a slightly higher-loft pillow can help keep your neck level.

 FAQs